SEN-RAD/faceRecognition-front/README.md

 ### Idea and Functionality

-The app uses face recognition AI  (www.clarifai.com/use-cases/facial-recognition).
+The app uses face detection AI  (www.clarifai.com/use-cases/facial-recognition).
 Users register and sign-in to use the app, copy-paste a link to an image, and the app detects the faces in the picture and keeps count of how many pictures the user has uploaded.

 ### Lessons Learned